kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ./update-config.sh ../prow/config.yaml
 ```

-After you complete the required configuration, you can already start testing the uploaded plugins and configuration.
+After you complete the required configuration, you can test the uploaded plugins and configuration.
 You can also create your own job pipeline and test it against the forked repository.

 ### Cleanup